wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/monitor-to-troubleshoot/includes/4-monitor-exercise.md

 application.
 Then, you will share the application with Joni and give the basic user security role.
 Next, you will edit the security role and allow users to view and update rows from the Bottle table.
-Joni is a member of your organization, and she has a Power Apps license.
+Joni is a member of your organization who has a Power Apps license.

 1. Go to [Power Apps maker portal](https://make.powerapps.com/) and make sure that you are in the correct environment.